 BBB rating is based on 13 factors.
 Get the details about the factors considered.

-Factors that raised the rating for Sugar Bowl include:
+Factors that affect the rating for Sugar Bowl include:

 - Length of time business has been operating

 - Complaint volume filed with BBB for business of this size

 - Response to 2 complaint(s) filed against business

 |Complaint Type||Total Closed Complaints|

 |Total Closed Complaints||2|